|Vice President of Movement for Democratic Change|

 The Zimbabwe Republic Police launched a manhunt for Biti and other opposition MDC Alliance senior officials accusing them of inciting their followers to violence.
 This came after the death of six civilians who were gunned by the military after opposition supporters demonstrated against alleged manipulation of results by the Zimbabwe Electoral Commission (Zec).
 Some of the charges Biti faced included, incitement to political violence and the illegal declaration of an election winner.

-Arrested At Zambian Border
+Arrest At Zambian Border Following 2018 Elections

 Tendai Biti was arrested near the Zambian Border.
 Biti was reportedly seeking political asylum in Zambia.
 Biti’s lawyer Nqobizitha Mlilo confirmed the matter to the media.
 Mlilo only said :